camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

 Synonym and Thesaurus Dictionary
 --------------------------------

-With those dictionaries e.-g. 'alignement' is simplifyed as 'align':
+You may wish to avoid using the Synonym and Thesaurus dictionaries, because when these are used, a word like 'alignement' is simplified as 'align':

 .. code:: sql

    SELECT to_tsvector('fr', 'alignement');
    'align':1

-Thus, 'alignem' does not match in the search, which can be an unexpected behavior for the user:
+Thus, 'alignem' does not match in the search, which might be considered unexpected behavior by users:

 .. code:: sql